Dalit Women In India Are Facing A Sexual Violence Epidemic — & Fighting Back

 Advertisement

 Caste was initially assigned based on the work people did.
-There are four main categories which, in order of highest to lowest on the hierarchy, are Brahmins (priests and teachers), Kshatriyas (warriors and rulers), Vaishyas (traders and merchants), and the Shudras (laborers).
+There are four main categories which, in order of highest to lowest on the hierarchy, are Brahmins (priests and teachers), Kshatriyas (warriors and rulers), Vaishyas (traders and merchants), and the Shudras (labourers).
 Dalits fall below those categories and are considered “untouchables.”
-Dalit people — along with Adivasis, indigenous tribal Indians who are also socially and economically marginalized — make up approximately 25 percent of India’s population.
+Dalit people — along with Adivasis, indigenous tribal Indians who are also socially and economically marginalised — make up approximately 25 percent of India’s population.
 However, they are disproportionately impacted by gender-based violence and other forms of oppression.
-The coronavirus pandemic has only increased their marginalization.
+The coronavirus pandemic has only increased their marginalisation.

-In their November 2020 report, Justice Denied: Sexual Violence & Intersectional Discrimination — Barriers to Accessing Justice for Dalit Women and Girls in Haryana, India, Equality Now and Swabhiman Society, a grassroots organization led by Dalit women, found that violence, including rape and gang rape, are “systematically utilized as weapons by dominant castes to oppress Dalit women and girls and reinforce structural gender and caste hierarchies.”
+In their November 2020 report, Justice Denied: Sexual Violence & Intersectional Discrimination — Barriers to Accessing Justice for Dalit Women and Girls in Haryana, India, Equality Now and Swabhiman Society, a grassroots organisation led by Dalit women, found that violence, including rape and gang rape, are “systematically utilised as weapons by dominant castes to oppress Dalit women and girls and reinforce structural gender and caste hierarchies.”

 “In the Indian system, caste is gender and gender is often constructed by caste,” Kiruba Munusamy, an advocate on the Supreme Court Of India and Founder of Legal Initiative For Equality, said on Instagram Live with the Dalit Queer Project.
 “Traditionally, the caste system has operated for men, upper-caste men, Brahman and dominant-caste men, and women were considered people who would solve the men from the Brahman communities.
 If that was the case, the entire caste system was shaped and designed in a way that it benefits men and it does not benefit women in any manner.”